| expand content | forums | advertise |

 You can disable the following devices that you don't use in Device Manager (Start, Control Panel, System, Hardware, Device Manager)

-1. DVD-RW drive (manually remove it to lighten the laptop)
+1. DVD-RW drive (manually remove it to lighten the laptop and to completely cut the power connection)

 2. Bluetooth devices